Last updated: 12 February 2018

 Access and other rights that you have

 You can view, edit or delete personal information in your Questionmark Communities profile at any time by logging in at https://www.questionmark.com/user?checked=1.

 You may request access to your personal information in order to review, correct or delete any personal information Questionmark retains about you by:

-- or mailing a request, via regular mail, postage pre-paid in the US to Privacy Officer, Questionmark Corporation, 35 Nutmeg Drive, Suite 330, Trumbull, CT 06611 or in other countries to Privacy Officer, Questionmark Computing Ltd, 30 Coleman Street, London EC2R 5AL United Kingdom.
+- mailing a request, via regular mail, postage pre-paid in the US to Privacy Officer, Questionmark Corporation, 35 Nutmeg Drive, Suite 330, Trumbull, CT 06611 or in other countries to Privacy Officer, Questionmark Computing Ltd, 30 Coleman Street, London EC2R 5AL United Kingdom

 In your request, please clearly state what personal information you would like to have access to.
 Questionmark will respond to requests within 30 days.

 EU residents have rights to access personal information stored about them and to limit its use and disclosure.
 This includes the right to request access to and rectification or erasure of personal information or restriction of or objection to processing, as well as the right to data portability and to withdraw consent to processing of personal information.
 Questionmark shall address such requests in accordance with applicable data protection laws and where applicable in accordance with the Privacy Shield principles.
-All such requests should be directed to us using the above contact information.
+All such requests should be directed to Questionmark’s Data Protection Officer using the above contact information.
 Questionmark Corporation has appointed Questionmark Computing Limited as its representative within the European Union for the European Union General Data Protection Regulation.